-Christiane Gerstetter is Senior Fellow at Ecologic Institute and part of the Ecologic Legal team.
-Her main research interests are climate change, development and trade.
-She is also interested in human rights as well as legal and political theory.
-Christiane Gerstetter was admitted to the bar in Berlin (Germany) in July 2009.
-A native German speaker, she is fluent in English, she also understands and speaks Arabic, French, Hebrew, Italian, Portuguese and Spanish to varying degrees.
+Christiane Gerstetter works as a Senior Fellow in the Ecologic Institute's legal team in a part-time position.
+Her main research interests are international trade policy, EU environmental law, and transformation processes.
+Her main regional interest is the Middle East.
+Christiane Gerstetter was admitted to the bar in Berlin (Germany) in 2009.
+A native German speaker, she is also fluent in English and understands and/or speaks Arabic, French, Hebrew, Italian, Portuguese and Spanish to varying degrees.

-She completed her compulsory post-graduate legal training in Berlin, including work at the EU Department of the German Federal Ministry for Economic Cooperation and Development and the German Embassy in Sana'a (Yemen).
-After her studies, she was employed as a researcher at Bremen University in a project on the tensions and interdependencies between international and European trade law and social regulation.
+Christiane Gerstetter completed her post-graduate legal training in Berlin, including work at the EU Department of the German Federal Ministry for Economic Cooperation and Development (BMZ) and the German Embassy in Yemen.
+Prior to that, she was a researcher at the University of Bremen in a project on the tensions and interdependencies between international and European trade law and social regulation.

 Christiane Gerstetter studied law, philosophy and international relations in Heidelberg and Bremen and passed her law school exam in 2003.
 She completed her PhD thesis on dispute settlement within the World Trade Organization (WTO) at the University of Bremen.

 Besides her work for Ecologic Institute, Christiane is also a legal researcher at ClientEarth.

 For many years, she has been involved in NGOs and social movements.
 Since June 2016, she has been a member of the investment committee of Oekoworld, an ethical asset management company.
 She lived and worked in the Middle East and Central America where she focused on issues of human rights, non-violent conflict transformation and development.